scaleway/scaleway-cli/docs/commands/config.md

 # Documentation for `scw config`
 Config management engine is common across all Scaleway developer tools (CLI, terraform, SDK, ... ).
 It allows to handle Scaleway config through two ways: environment variables and/or config file.

 Scaleway config file is self-documented.
-We recommend you to have a look at it at least once before using Scaleway developer tools: [1;34m/Users/sieben/.config/scw/config.yaml[0m
+We recommend you to have a look at it at least once before using Scaleway developer tools: /Users/sieben/.config/scw/config.yaml

-In this CLI, [1menvironment variables have priority over the configuration file[0m.
+In this CLI, environment variables have priority over the configuration file.

 The following environment variables are supported:
-[1;34mSCW_ACCESS_KEY[0m               The access key of a token (create a token at https://console.scaleway.com/account/credentials)
-[1;34mSCW_SECRET_KEY[0m               The secret key of a token (create a token at https://console.scaleway.com/account/credentials)
-[1;34mSCW_DEFAULT_ORGANIZATION_ID[0m  The default organization ID (get your organization ID at https://console.scaleway.com/account/credentials)
+SCW_ACCESS_KEY               The access key of a token (create a token at https://console.scaleway.com/account/credentials) SCW_SECRET_KEY               The secret key of a token (create a token at https://console.scaleway.com/account/credentials) SCW_DEFAULT_ORGANIZATION_ID  The default organization ID (get your organization ID at https://console.scaleway.com/account/credentials)
-[1;34mSCW_DEFAULT_REGION[0m           The default region [1;34mSCW_DEFAULT_ZONE[0m             The default availability zone [1;34mSCW_API_URL[0m                  URL of the API [1;34mSCW_INSECURE[0m                 Set this to true to enable the insecure mode [1;34mSCW_PROFILE[0m                  Set the config profile to use
+SCW_DEFAULT_REGION           The default region SCW_DEFAULT_ZONE             The default availability zone SCW_API_URL                  URL of the API SCW_INSECURE                 Set this to true to enable the insecure mode SCW_PROFILE                  Set the config profile to use

 Read more about the config management engine at https://github.com/scaleway/scaleway-sdk-go/tree/master/scw#scaleway-config